 We can prepare a colour sheet, send images and analysis by e-mail, as well as perform smile analysis.
 We can also determine how the tooth will look in daylight, under halogen light and even how tooth will “behave” in disco lighting.

-Using the SpectroShade™ system, we can also visualise, for example, teeth whitening procedures.
+Using this system, we can also visualise, for example, teeth whitening procedures.
 This makes it possible to show the patient the colour or shade of their teeth before the procedure, and how they look after finishing the whitening process.